datanav/docs/configuration.rst

      - A optional set of header values to set as defaults in request made using the URL system.
 Both keys and values must evaluate to strings.
 Note that any "Authorization" header provided in this object is automatically overwritten when using the ``jwt_token`` property.
-The default headers can also be overridden in the operation properties on a per-method basis - see next section for detauks.
+The default headers can also be overridden in the operation properties on a per-method basis - see next section for details.
      -
      -